Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 ## Servers Grid

 In the Servers tab in Contrast, select the server(s) in the grid menu to which you'd like to apply Output to Syslog actions.
 In the dropdown menu, select **Enable Output to Syslog**.
-Note that Protection mode must be on to select the **Enable** action and you must have enabled Output to Syslog to see the **Edit** or **Disable** actions.
+You must have enabled Output to Syslog to see the **Edit** or **Disable** actions.

 <a href="assets/images/SyslogServersGridMenu.png" rel="lightbox" title="Servers grid menu"><img class="thumbnail" src="assets/images/SyslogServersGridMenu.png"/></a>